scipy-conference/scipy_proceedings/papers/mark_dewing/model_derivation.rst

 Discussion
 ----------
-The example derivations presented here are all straightforward and linear.
+The example derivations presented here are fairly simple and linear.
-In reality, the connections form a more general graph.
+In reality, the connections between the equations from a more general graph.
 For instance, one is often interested in multiple properties (energy, pressure, distribution functions) that may branch off the original derivation or have a separate thread of steps, but eventually, for efficiency they should all be evaluated